TobitSoftware/chayns-components/src/react-chayns-file_input/README.md

 To avoid accidentally removal of an image, you may add a reference.
 When an image gets deleted, you can also add a reference.
 The file will only be deleted, if no other references are left.

 Images will always be stored in a person or site context.
 The person- or siteId will be part of the url.
-You can only use a site context, if you are admin on the site.
+You can only use a site context, if you are member of the admin-, publisher- or customer service group on the site.